CSI Forensic Science Events for Primary Schools

 Pupils investigate a crime that has occurred at the school.
 You can choose either a burglary or a kidnap scenario – these are two different events involving different types of evidence.
 The police have three suspects.
 Students must find out exactly what happened on the night of the crime and who was responsible.

 Pupils examine the crime scene in full crime scene attire of white suits, masks and gloves.
 A police officer role-play takes place.
-Then there is a lot of forensic practical: blood patterns; footwear marks; handwriting comparison; paper chromatography; physical fit evidence; weapon examination, DNA, digital forensics, special imaging and a mystery substance.
+Then there is a lot of forensic practical: fingerprints; blood patterns; footwear marks; handwriting comparison; paper chromatography; physical fit evidence; weapon examination, DNA, digital forensics, special imaging, code breaking and a mystery substance.

 Then, in full-day events, there is a role-play courtroom trial with students as judge, jury, barrister, accused, police officer and usher.
 There are scripts specially designed for primary school pupils plus the opportunity for pupils to show their own knowledge.
 There’s plenty of humour as well.
 In half-day events, a judge appears to pass sentence on the guilty.